-I am very lucky to have a few Spanish connections.
-One is my sister’s husband who comes from Velez-Malaga.
+I am very lucky to have some Spanish connections.
+My sister’s husband Jose comes from Velez-Malaga.

 Jose was in town when we arrived in Malaga.
 We took an early bus from the centre of Malaga to Torre del Mar along the coast road to meet him.